Ahead of House debt ceiling vote, Biden shores up Democrats and McCarthy scrambles for GOP support

 “This deal fails, fails completely," Rep. Scott Perry, R-Pa., the chairman of the Freedom Caucus, said earlier in the day, flanked by others outside the Capitol.
 “We will do everything in our power to stop it.”

 A much larger conservative faction, the Republican Study Committee, declined to take a position.
-Even rank-and-file centrist conservatives were not sure, leaving McCarthy desperately hunting for votes.
+Even rank-and-file centrist conservatives were unsure, leaving McCarthy desperately hunting for votes.

 Rep. Nancy Mace, R-S.C., said after the “healthy debate” late into the night she was still a no.